Why Robert Pattinson Thinks

-It wasn't too long ago that the world was divided into Team Edward and Team Jacob, a pop culture battle that we fought for nearly 10 years during the run of the Twilight saga.
-While many TwiHards have moved on to new fandoms since Twilight's final instalment hit cinemas in 2012, new loyalists creep up every day.
+It wasn't too long ago that the world was divided into Team Edward and Team Jacob, a pop culture battle that we fought for nearly a decade during the run of the Twilight saga.
+While many TwiHards have moved on to new fandoms since Twilight's final instalment hit theatres in 2012, new loyalists creep up every day.
 Star Robert Pattinson, who never shied away from poking fun at Twilight whenever possible, has some thoughts.

 Pattinson played brooding vampire Edward across five movies, and previously told The Howard Stern Show that he almost got fired off of Twilight for taking the whole thing too seriously.
 Pattinson may not have understood the fun of the teen vampire romance at the time, but looking back, he totally gets it now.
 The reason?
 Twilight is no longer the ultra-popular thing it once was, but now has a new, "retro" vibe.